franneck94/vscode-rust-config/README.md

 Following files will be created in the local .vscode folder:

 - settings.json: Best default settings for Rust related extensions
-- launch.json: Debug config to debug the programm
+- launch.json: Debug config to debug the program

 Following files will be created in the root directory:

 - .editorconfig: Standard file settings (line-feed, insert new-line, etc.)
 - .gitattributes: Gives attributes to pathnames
-- .gitingore: Specifies intentionally untracked files to ignore
+- .gitignore: Specifies intentionally untracked files to ignore

 **Note**: If one of these files already exists, they won't be overridden.